Unveiling Markov Heads in Pretrained Language Models for Offline Reinforcement Learning: Experiment setup

+We use GPT2-small pretrained parameters to initialize DT transformer layer.
+To fine-tune pretrained language models, we set the learning rate as 1e-4 with 10K warmup steps and weight decay as 1e-4.
+We fine-tune the model with 100K steps and batch size as 64.
+Our training process uses a single Nividia A100 and four Tesla V100 with cuda version of 12.3.
+During training, the agent is evaluated every 500 steps, by running $20$ episodes.
+We report results averaged among 3 seeds (seeds $0, 1, 2$ are used).
 The offline datasets used for training the model are collected in D4RL~\citep{fu2020d4rl} benchmark.
 For MuJoCo Locomotion tasks, the tasks we selected are \textit{halfcheetah, hopper} and \textit{walker2d}.
 Each task has 3 datasets collected with different strategies: \textit{medium} dataset consisting of 1M interaction samples of a middle-level RL agent. \textit{medium-replay} includes the whole replay buffer when training an RL agent until it reaches middle-level performance. \textit{medium-expert} is a mixture of the \textit{medium} dataset and 1M interaction samples of an expert-level RL policy.
 For Maze tasks, \textit{umaze}, \textit{medium} and \textit{large} represent square mazes with side lengths of 5, 8, and 12, respectively.